yangyi-shen/book-browser-legacy/README.md

 - [ ] Make Searchbar, SearchResults, BookItem React components and appropriately use them to display data from backend

+- [ ] Add loading icon when search query is being processed

 - [ ] Test and release version 0.9.1